MitchellAcoustics/C2402_InterNoise_Soundscapy/IN_2024_3404.typ

 <background>
 In 2010, Axelsson, Nilsson, & Berglund #cite(<Axelsson2010principal>) proposed a #emph[principal components] model of soundscape perception.
 Due to its similarity to the the widely-studied Russell’s circumplex model of affect #cite(<Russell1980circumplex>);, Axelsson’s principal component model is often referred to as the Soundscape Circumplex Model in soundscape literature.
 The circumplex model and the Swedish Soundscape Quality Protocol \(SSQP) #cite(<Axelsson2012Swedish>) utilizing it quickly became the predominant method of soundscape assessment in both scientific literature and professional practice #cite(<Aletta2023Adoption>);, due to its ease of use, interpretability, and, crucially, its ability to summarise the complex interrelationships between soundscape descriptors within a straightforward and familiar two-dimensional space.
 Together with a similar principal component model in Cain et al. #cite(<Cain2013development>);, the framework of the circumplex model of soundscape perception was subsequently adapted into an integral part of the standardised data collection, specifically in Method A of ISO/TS 12913-2 #cite(<ISO12913Part2>);.

-The soundscape circumplex model is composed of eight scales, which closely resemble the eight scales of the Circumplex Model of Affect #cite(<Russell1980circumplex>);.
-The 8 scales are arranged in two bipolar dimensions, with pleasant-annoying along the #emph[x] axis \(valence) and eventful-uneventful along the #emph[y] axis \(arousal).
+The soundscape circumplex model is composed of eight scales, which are arranged in two bipolar dimensions, with pleasant-annoying along the #emph[x] axis \(valence) and eventful-uneventful along the #emph[y] axis \(arousal).
 These scales can be projected into the two dimensional circumplex space using the following equations #cite(<Mitchell2023Testing>);:

 #math.equation(block: true, numbering: "(1)", [ $ P_(I S O) = 1 / lambda_(P l) sum_(i = 1)^8 cos theta_i dot.op sigma_i $ ])<eq-isopl>